bragg13/progetto-lfc/README.md

 - ### Edge
     Edge is a structure representing a transition.
 It just contains two integers to store the soource and destination states, and a char to store the value of the transition.

+- ### Regular Expression
+    Regular expressions are not represented through a struct, since they basically are strings.
+However, there are three functions to deal with them.

 ## Implementation - Tests performed
+I tested the whole program with a bunch of regular expressions and manually checked whether the result was correct or not.
+The following are the tested expressions along with the input file name, located in the `test` folder:

+- `(0|1)*1`, input1.txt
+- ``, input2.txt
+- ``, input3.txt
+- ``, input4.txt
+- ``, input5.txt

 ## Notes about the code
 - The states could be not sequential because of the concatenation operation, which merges two states into a new merged one.